 Stage 4: Clinginess, or clingy dementia

-We become clingy when we have lost our rational thinking and memory skills to the point that we can no longer interpret what is happening around us and we no longer feel secure.
-If we have learned that our homes are safe, we may still live alone, but we tend to follow our primary caregiver from room to room or need constant reassurance, for we are living in the three-second now—trapped in the present without the past or future.
+We become clingy when we have lost our rational thinking and memory skills to the point that we can no longer interpret what is happening around us.
+We no longer feel secure.
+If we have learned that our homes are our safe place, we can still live alone, but we are likely to follow our primary caregiver from room to room or need constant reassurance, for we are living in the three-second now.
+We are trapped in the present without knowledge of the past or ability to solve problems (deal with the future).
 Now we need help with even the simplest tasks and most people are strangers to us.
-Routine and consistency are critical, and knowing we are safe is essential to maintain our emotional well-being.
+Routine and consistency are critical.
+We will soon need an overnight care partner.

 Stage 5: Overnight care